-VPN Access 25 Setup Tool [IPSEC][LIFETIME]: IPsec Config Bintec Access Networks GmbH muration - Life Times MyGateway
+VPN Access 25 Setup Tool [IPSEC][PHASE1][ADD][LIFETIME][ADD] Bintec Access Networks GmbH MyGateway

 Edit Lifetime Values

 Lifetime Restriction Based On: Time and Traffic

-900 Seco nds
+900 Seconds

 11000 Kb

 Matching Policy: Loose

 SAVE Exit

-Field Description Lifetime Restriction Based On Select the criterion for the end of the key life- time, possible values are: Time and Traffic Time Traffic One or both of the following fields are shown, depending on your selection.
-Seconds Enter the lifetime for phase 1 key in seconds.
-The value can be any whole number value up to a length of 32 bits. Кb Enter the lifetime for phase 1 key as amount of data processed in kB.
-The value can be any whole number value up to a length of 32 bits.
+Field Description Lifetime Restriction Based On Select the criterion for the end of the key life- time, possible values are: Time and Traffic (default value) Time Traffic One or both of the following fields are shown, depending on your selection.
+Seconds only for LIFETIME RESTRICTION BASED ON = Time and Traffic or Time Enter the lifetime for phase 1 key in seconds.
+The value can be any whole number value from 0 to 4294967295 .
+Default value is 900 .
+Kb only for LIFETIME RESTRICTION BASED ON = Time and Traffic or Traffic Enter the lifetime for phase 1 key as amount of data processed in kB.
+The value can be any whole number value from 0 to 4294967295.
+Default value is 11000.